Mindfulness Workplace and Business Training Programs

 4. Improves awareness of our own thought processes and the emotions they trigger, enabling more effective emotional regulation

-5. Increases our capacity to read other people, increases understand where they may be coming from and enhances empathy.
+5. Increases our capacity to read other people, increases understanding of where they may be coming from and enhances empathy.

 6. Unleashes our capacity for innovation and creativity.